Teens love listening to their music but can you get them interested in learning English through songs?

 So how can ESL and TESOL teachers work with teens using songs?

 Firstly, have each student choose a song for homework.
 Give students your criteria: the song must be in English and contain no vulgar language.
 Students bring in the song lyrics (easily found online) and the music to class.
 If students choose their own music they will feel more involved in the lesson.
 Plus you'll save hours of your free time searching.
 Let them choose.
 At least that way you are sure they will like the music.
+See the comments box below this blog for some suggestions - and feel free to add yours, with thanks.

 In the lesson, students write their song title on the board.
 It's highly likely several students will have chosen the same song, but that's no issue.
 Now have the class vote on the best song, the second best and finally the third best.
 These are the three songs you will work on in detail.
 Delete all the other song titles.